GiovanniGrieco/tdesktop-material-dark/README.md

 If you see the last colour where is unexpected, please let me know!
 I used it to test things and learn how to theme Telegram.

-**Do you want to meke this theme better?** You can write me a feedback here on Github so I can improve this theme.
-And thank you!
+**Do you want improve this theme?** Feel free to leave me a feedback, thank you!